About operational risks

 Risk, regulatory and capital reporting

-The AQOpRisk solution brings together all relevant tasks related to professional operational risk management in one – easy to understand – framework.
+The AQOpRisk solution brings together all relevant tasks related to professional operational risk management in one easy-to-manage framework.

-Operational risk concerns the risk of losses due to people, systems, processes and external events.
-These are the risk factors of operational risks.
+Operational risks concerns the risk of losses due to people, systems, processes and external events.
+These are the 'risk factors' in operational risk management.

 Some examples include:

-- People/employees make errors due to e.g. inappropriate behavior or lack of qualifications etc.
+- People/employees make errors due to e.g. inappropriate behavior or lack of qualifications/training etc.